 Mod4NeuCog provides its students with an excellent opportunity to showcase their motivation and talent and to develop a network including some of the best researchers locally or abroad, paving the way for an academic career at Université Côte d'Azur and beyond.

-Most of our graduates continue their education training with a PhD position (53%), most of them in France.
-32% start a position in the academic field, as research fellows in laboratories.
-Finally, 10% chose to found a start-up.
+Most of our graduates continue with a PhD program (57%), most of them in France.
+18% start a position in the academic field, as research fellows or engineers in laboratories.

 Publications